 - Air cooler air recirculation

 All of the above problems can contribute to an under-performing exchanger, the main issue is determining the critical problem (or a combination) that needs to be resolved.

 Closely linked to flow distribution problems, is high energy consumption in terms of utilities.
 With varying flow velocities occurring, there will be tubes or areas on the shell side where poorer heat transfer is taking place compared to other areas inside the heat exchanger.
-Operationally fans and pumps are usually increased in power to overcome the poor heat transfer, but such technologies as CALGAVIN’s hiTRAN Thermal Systems that greatly improve the heat transfer efficiency, produce a decreased demand of cooling or heating energy needed for a given duty.
+Operationally fans and pumps are usually increased in power to overcome the poor heat transfer, but such technologies as CALGAVIN’s hiTRAN® Thermal Systems greatly improve the heat transfer efficiency, benefitting a decreased demand of cooling or heating energy needed for a given duty.